NREL/EnergyPlus/design/FY2024/NFP-labHeatExchangerHR.md

           \default Yes
           \note Yes means that the heat exchanger will be locked out (off)
-          \note when the economizer is operating or high humidity control is active A11, \field Sensible Effectiveness of Heating Air Flow Curve Name                 <- start of the added fields
+          \note when the economizer is operating or high humidity control is active A11,\field Sensible Effectiveness of Heating Air Flow Curve Name
           \note optional
-          \note if this field has value, then field N2 and N4 will be ignored
+          \note if this field has value, then the sensivle effectiveness for heating
+          \note will be the value in N2 multiplied this curve value
           \type object-list
           \object-list UnivariateFunctions
-      A12, \field Latent Effectiveness of Heating Air Flow Curve Name
+      A12,\field Latent Effectiveness of Heating Air Flow Curve Name
           \note optional
-          \note if this field has value, then field N3 and N5 will be ignored
+          \note if this field has value, then the latent effectiveness for heating
+          \note will be the value in N3 multiplied this curve value
           \type object-list
           \object-list UnivariateFunctions
-      A13, \field Sensible Effectiveness of Cooling Air Flow Curve Name
+      A13,\field Sensible Effectiveness of Cooling Air Flow Curve Name
           \note optional
-          \note if this field has value, then field N6 and N8 will be ignored
+          \note if this field has value, then the sensivle effectiveness for cooling
+          \note will be the value in N4 multiplied this curve value
           \type object-list
           \object-list UnivariateFunctions
-      A14; \field Latent Effectiveness of Cooling Air Flow Curve Name
+      A14;\field Latent Effectiveness of Cooling Air Flow Curve Name
           \note optional
-          \note if this field has value, then field N7 and N9 will be ignored
+          \note if this field has value, then the latent effectiveness for cooling
+          \note will be the value in N5 multiplied this curve value
           \type object-list
-          \object-list UnivariateFunctions                                              <- end of the added fields
+          \object-list UnivariateFunctions

 ## Testing/Validation/Data Source(s)